thevinter/leveldrain/data/srd/spells/magic-user/animal-growth.md

 draft: false
 ---

-Other than as noted above, this spell is identical to the druidic spell animal growth.
+Other than as noted above, this spell is identical to the druidic spell [Animal Growth](/srd/spells/druid/animal-growth).